Gabelbombe/terraform-cos/examples/nomad-datacenter/README.md

 # Overview

 Basic example for the nomad-datacenter module.
-Per default the module will be deployed in us-east-1 (virginia) into three AZ's.
+Per default the module will be deployed in eu-west-1 (ireland) into three AZ's.

 ## Deploy the infrastructure